GameRuiner/classifier-pipeline/README.md

 ## Overview

 1. **Data Preprocessing**: The pipeline preprocesses the input data, handling missing values, scaling numerical features and encoding categorical features as necessary.
-2. **Classification Model**: Function tries variety of classification models to use in the pipeline, such as Logistic Regression, Random Forest, Support Vector Machines.
+2. **Classification Model**: The function employs a neural network featuring multiple hidden layers, batch normalization, and dropout regularization as components within the pipeline.
-3. **Cross-Validation**: The pipeline performs cross-validation to evaluate the performance of the model on the given dataset.
-This helps in assessing the generalization ability of the model and avoiding overfitting.
+3. **Validation**: The pipeline utilizes validation data to assess the model's performance on the provided dataset.
+This process aids in evaluating the model's generalization capabilities and mitigating overfitting.

 ## Usage

 1. **Prepare Your Data**: Ensure that your data is in a suitable format for classification tasks.
 2. **Import the Pipeline**: Import function `process_data` which contains  preprocessing steps and the classification model.
 3. **Train and Evaluate the Model**: Pass your data to the pipeline's function along with the target variable (i.e., the label to be predicted).
-4. **Interpret the Results**: The pipeline will determine the average accuracy of the model across the cross-validation folds.
+4. **Interpret the Results**: The pipeline will determine the validation accuracy of the model.
 Use this metric to assess the performance of the model on your dataset.
 5. **Use generated pipeline for predictions**: Function will return generated pipeline.

 ## Example Usage